zengmudong/High-dimensional-mediation-analysis/README.md

 `main.Rmd` shows the empirical analysis to study how DNA methylation plays a role in the regulation of human stress reactivity.
 This Rmd aims to reproduce the results in Section 3 of the paper.

-Before running  main.Rmd, one should first open the .Rproj, download the data and specify the path of the data.
+Before running main.Rmd, one should:

-- Step 1.
-Make sure that first open `High-dimensional-mediation-analysis-JASA.Rproj` and then open `main.Rmd` in the Rstudio.
+Step 1.
+Download data `E-GEOD-77445.processed.1.zip` (https://www.ebi.ac.uk/arrayexpress/files/E-GEOD-77445/E-GEOD-77445.processed.1.zip) as well as `E-GEOD-77445.processed.2.zip`
-          This will help you to correctly setup working directory.
+(https://www.ebi.ac.uk/arrayexpress/files/E-GEOD-77445/E-GEOD-77445.processed.2.zip).
+Unzip these two zip files in the `data` folder.

 - Step 2.
-Download `E-GEOD-77445.processed.1.zip` as well as `E-GEOD-77445.processed.2.zip` from the website:
+Open `High-dimensional-mediation-analysis-JASA.Rproj` and then open `main.Rmd` in the Rstudio.
-https://www.ebi.ac.uk/arrayexpress/experiments/E-GEOD-77445 and unzip them in the `data` folder.
+          This step will help you to correctly setup working directory.

 - Step 3.
-Specify the `data` folder's absolute path to the `PATH` variable.
+Open `main.Rmd` from Rstudio and then specify the `data` folder's absolute path to the `PATH` variable (in the first code cell of `main.Rmd`).

 Note that there is no need to download `E-GEOD-77445.sdrf.txt`, which has different row length and cannot be read into R directly.
 We have downloaded and manually cleaned it.
 We saved it as `X.tsv` in the `data` folder because this file contains information about exposure variable $X$.